trentgill/STM32_Cube_F3/Projects/STM32373C_EVAL/Examples/TIM/TIM_InputCapture/readme.txt

   ******************************************************************************
   @endverbatim

 @par Example Description

   This example shows how to use the TIM peripheral to measure the frequency of an external signal.

   The TIM4CLK frequency is set to SystemCoreClock (Hz), the Prescaler is 0, so the TIM4 counter clock is SystemCoreClock (Hz).
-  SystemCoreClock is set to 72MHz for STM32F3xx Devices.
+  SystemCoreClock is set to 72 MHz for STM32F373xC Devices.

   TIM4 is configured in Input Capture Mode: the external signal is connected to TIM4 Channel2 used as input pin.
-  To measure the frequency we use the TIM4 CC2 interrupt request, so in the TIM4_CC_IRQHandler routine, the frequency of the external signal is computed.
+  To measure the frequency we use the TIM4 CC2 interrupt request, so in the TIM4_IRQHandler routine, the frequency of the external signal is computed.

   The "uwFrequency" variable contains the external signal frequency: uwFrequency = TIM4 counter clock / uwDiffCapture (Hz),